defaltastra/BettyFormatter/README.md

 If `astyle` is not installed, the script will prompt you to install it.
 If you choose to install `astyle`, the script will automatically install it using `sudo apt-get install -y astyle`.

-If you choose to install the script, the script will be installed in your system by copying itself to `/usr/local/bin/convert_to_betty` and making it executable.
-You can then run the script by typing `convert_to_betty` in the terminal.
+If you choose to install the script, the script will be installed in your system by copying itself to `/usr/local/bin/bettyformatter.sh` and making it executable.
+You can then run the script by typing `bettyformatter` in the terminal.

 ## License